-Hiring a full-time lawyer is not an appropriate option for startups, especially those that haven’t even received their pre-seed funding.
-For the simple reason that building an in-house legal team for startups is a costly affair, the ideal solution is to choose a law firm that has the kinds of experts in place to help with the matters startups to have to routinely deal with.
+Hiring a full-time lawyer is not an appropriate option for startups, especially those that have not even received their pre-seed funding.
+For the simple reason that building an in-house legal team for startups is a costly affair, the ideal solution is to choose a law firm that has the kinds of experts in place to help with the matter startups have to routinely deal with.

-The requirements of a startup who do not need an in-house lawyer are pretty simple and can vary from registration of a trademark to filing for copyright.
+The requirements of a startup who does not need an in-house lawyer are simple and can vary from trademark registration to copyright filing.
 However, if a startup is developing a unique idea, it may require the assistance of a dedicated IP lawyer who can assist the founder with both patent requirements and building an appropriate IP strategy.

-Even if your requirements are not complex, having one or more lawyers you can call when you need help can be a good to avoid legal troubles.
-If you have a lot of legal work but don't have the money to hire a full-time lawyer, having a lawyer on retainer will work best for you.
+Even if your requirements are not complex, having one or more lawyers you can call when you need help can be a good way to avoid legal troubles.
+If you have a lot of legal work but do not have the money to hire a full-time lawyer, having a lawyer on retainer will work best for you.

 This article will introduce you to the mistakes you should avoid as a startup founder.

-Many times startup founders make a huge mistake by not creating a co-founders’ agreement.
+Many times, startup founders make a huge mistake by not creating a co-founder agreement.
 They think they started on good terms.
 Everybody was excited.
-They thought that nothing can go wrong between them as they are all good people.
+They thought that nothing could go wrong between them as they are all good people.

-However, with time, they eventually find that things could have been much better if everything was made clear in a written document.
+However, with time, they eventually find that things could have been much better if everything were made clear in a written document.
 This doc is called co-founder agreement.

 A Co-founder Agreement is a legally binding contract that each co-founder signs that highlights their ownership in the company, contribution of capital, and what their duties and responsibilities will be.
 This agreement plays a vital role in the events of disputes or at times when one of the co-founders does not live up to the standards set by the agreement.

-Do not start your business operations with an unregistered trademark only to discover later on that the trademark has already been taken and you are in deep trouble for the trademark infringement suits filed against you.
+It is advisable not to commence business operations with an unregistered trademark only to later discover that the trademark has already been taken, leading to potential trademark infringement suits.

-Only after the trademark has been registered, should you begin using it for your business purpose.
+Only after the trademark has been registered should you begin using it for business purposes.
 By getting trademark protection for your brand, you can prevent other businesses from copying and misusing your brand name.